How to better align your time and your priorities.

 As you answer the questions, you may find the change you’re contemplating isn’t for you – at least for now.
 It’s much better to make a realistic decision early on rather than waste energy and time on a half-hearted attempt to make a change you’re not really invested in or ready for.

-And if you do decide to go for it, you’ll be better prepared for the journey ahead and more likely so successfully make your new priority a reality.
+And if you do decide to go for it, you’ll be better prepared and more likely to successfully make your new priority a reality.